 Fixing technical issues

 On the other hand, speeding up your website can have the opposite effect.
 Numerous studies suggest this.
-For instance, Walmart increased conversions by 2% for every second of load time improvement, Mozilla’s conversions were boosted by 15.4% after speeding uploading by 2.2 seconds, and similar results were noted by giants like Amazon, Microsoft, and Yahoo.
+For instance, Walmart increased conversions by 2% for every second of load time improvement, Mozilla’s conversions were boosted by 15.4% after speeding up uploading by 2.2 seconds, and similar results were noted by giants like Amazon, Microsoft, and Yahoo.

 Fixing UX issues